JeremyTurner1976/Jt76EmberBase/ReadMe.txt

 Note: If handlebars are changed the matching HandleBarsHelper nuget package must be installed

+http://Jt76EmberBase/Help will load the web api help area (VS Template item)

 jsbin - awesome place to get a quick page running cdnjs - has downloadable scripts ember - official page has a starter kit

 {{}} always looks first in the controller, then in the model

-bind-attr src="src" for most other non specified helpers class inside of helpers - :class means always  variable:truthy:falsy  or variable:falsy tagName="li" inside of helpers - link-to as a <li>, etc
+{{bind-attr src="src" alt="title"}} for most other native html elements class inside of helpers - :class means always  variable:truthy:falsy  or variable:falsy tagName="li" inside of helpers - link-to as a <li>, etc